Spyware, adware, malware removal

 Consider using an alternative web browser, such as Firefox

-- these are much less likely to offer a route for infections, and you may even prefer some of their features, such as tabbed browsing
+are much less likely to offer a route for infections, and you may even prefer some of their features.

 Keep Windows updated using 'Windows Update' - you'll find it in the start menu if it's not already activated.